RagnarGrootKoerkamp/BAPCtools/doc/commands.md

 ## `pdf`

 Renders a pdf for the current problem or contest.
-The pdf is written to `problem.pdf` or `contest.pdf` respectively, and is a symlink to the generated pdf which is in a temporary directory.
+The pdf is written to `problem.pdf` or `contest.pdf` respectively.

+- Note 1: `pdflatex` is called exactly once usually.
+You may need to call it multiple times after big changes to the problem/contest. `bt zip` *does* run `pdflatex` multiple times.
+- Note 2: All LaTeX compilation is done in tmpfs (`/tmp/` on linux).
+The resulting pdfs will be symlinks into the temporary directory.

 **Flags**

 - `--no-timelimit`: When passed, time limits will not be shown in the problem/contest pdfs.
 - `--all`/`-a`: When run from the contest level, this enables building pdfs for all problems in the contest as well.
 - `--cp`: Instead of symlinking the final pdf, copy it into the problem/contest directory.
 - `--web`: Build a web version of the pdf.
 This uses [contest-web.tex](../latex/contest-web.tex) instead of [contest.tex](../latex/contest.text) and [solutions-web.tex](../latex/solutions-web.tex) instead of [solutions.tex](../latex/solutions.tex).
-In practice, the only thing this does is to remove empty _this is not a blank page_ pages.
+In practice, the only thing this does is to remove empty _this is not a blank page_ pages and make the pdf single sides.

 **LaTeX setup**